Sandbergo/branch2learn/README.md

 Antoine Prouvost, Justin Dumouchelle, L. Scavuzzo, Maxime Gasse, D. Chételat, A. Lodi: [Ecole: A Gym-like Library for Machine Learning in Combinatorial Optimization Solvers](https://www.semanticscholar.org/paper/Ecole%3A-A-Gym-like-Library-for-Machine-Learning-in-Prouvost-Dumouchelle/e5f3f6d89be2f29eda70133fd83913229650d008)

-This is the code for my project thesis for a Master of Science in Engineering Cybernetics at the Norwegian University of Science and Technology.
-The title of the project is "Multi-Layer Perceptrons for Branching in Mixed-Integer Linear Programming".
+This is the code for my master's thesis for a Master of Science in Engineering Cybernetics at the Norwegian University of Science and Technology.
+The title of the project is "Ablating a Graph Neural Network for Branching in Mixed-Integer Linear Programming".
 Feel free to contact me about any and all details of this project.

 ## Installation